 Surge protectors are inexpensive – some sell for as little $12 as of this writing.
 So, what’s in a surge protecting power strip?
 There is a 15 amp pop out circuit breaker, outlets, an on/off switch and a device that soaks up voltage spikes.
 The device is often an MOV – Metal Oxide Varistor.
 A varistor is wired across the AC power and is invisible to ordinary working voltages.
 Once a momentary power spike occurs, the MOV turns on and instantly squashes the power spike.
 The spike energy is turned into heat by the MOV.
 If the MOV fails by shorting, the circuit breaker in the outlet strip pops open.

 Does that mean that all inverter outlets should have a surge protecting outlet strip connected?
 The answer is NO. Any one inverter outlet with a surge protecting outlet strip protects the entire inverter AC output because all outlets and high output terminals are wired in parallel.
-Of course, the user should keep any appliance load plugged into an outlet strip to less than 15 amps; otherwise the pop-out breajer will open the circuit.

 There are other ways to soak up voltage spikes from Back EMF.
 If an inverter also powers resistive loads, such as incandescent lamps or heating devices, these can help dissipate damaging Back-EMF voltage spikes produced by inductive loads.